All Episodes

 Sure.

-Would they run to the phone and call the Art Bell Show, or would they simply pull a Roswell and say, nothing of any significance was found underground?
+Would they run to the phone and call the Art Bell Show, or would they simply pull a Roswell and say nothing of any significance was found underground?

-That comes from Santa Barbara.
+That comes from South South Apartment.

-I'd go for option B. I'm not at all inspired by the various cover-ups, not only with respect
+I'd go for option B. I'm not at all inspired by the various cover-ups, not only with respect to Roswell, but other things that we've seen in the post-World War II period.

-believe that we'd be likely to hear much about it.
-My guess is that there could easily be
+I just don't believe that we'd be likely to hear much about it.

-other tunnel systems out there, perhaps of very ancient origin.
-It's just a smeg.
-I don't
+My guess is that there could easily be other tunnel systems out there, perhaps a very ancient origin.

-He's been passed a very high-resolution infrared photograph from the Clementine mission, which has now had a very high degree of secrecy clamped on it, but it appears that the Moon is probably riddled with huge artificial structures.
+He's been passed a very high-resolution infrared photograph from the Clementine mission, which has now had a very high degree of secrecy clamped on it.

-they actually, and I forget which mission it was, I'm sorry, but they allowed part of a space vehicle...
+Richard, in an earlier space mission, this is science, not speculation, they actually, and I forget which mission it was, I'm sorry, but they allowed part of a space vehicle that was not to be used on the return trip to go down and smash into the moon.

 I remember that.